fugue/regula-ci-example/README.md

 **regula_input_list_job**
 - `input_path` is set to both CloudFormation templates _and_ the Terraform directory

+**regula_tf_plan_job**
+- This job uses the `hashicorp/setup-terraform` action to install Terraform and then generates a plan JSON file.
+- **IMPORTANT**: By default, the `hashicorp/setup-terraform` action wraps the `terraform` binary with a script that outputs some additional information for each command it executes.
+It's necessary to use the `terraform_wrapper: false` option, as we're doing in this example, in order for the plan JSON file to be valid.
+- `input_path` is set to the plan JSON file generated with `terraform plan` and `terraform show`.

 If you'd like to further customize your action, check out GitHub's docs for [configuring a workflow](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/configuring-a-workflow).